beauby/jsonapi-validations/README.md

 # Deprecated
-## This project was abandonned and is not maintained anymore.
+## This project was abandoned and is not maintained anymore.
 For validation, see [jsonapi-parser](https://github.com/jsonapi-rb/parser).
 For deserialization, see [jsonapi-deserializable](https://github.com/jsonapi-rb/deserializable).

 # jsonapi-validations
 Ruby gem for validating [JSON API](http://jsonapi.org) payloads.